2024-25 Catalog

 ISE 332 Product Quality 3 Credits

 Introduction to engineering methods for monitoring, control, and improvement of quality.
 Statistical models of quality measurements, statistical process control, acceptance sampling, and quality management principles.
 Some laboratory exercises.
+This course is an undergraduate version of ISE 432.
+A student cannot receive credit for both ISE 332 and ISE 432.

-Prerequisites: ISE 121 or IE 121
+Prerequisites: ISE 121

-ISE 334 Organizational Planning and Control 3 Credits
+ISE 334 Operational Excellence 3 Credits

 ISE 339 Stochastic Models and Applications 3 Credits

 Introduction to stochastic process modeling and analysis techniques and applications.
 Generalizations of the Poisson process; renewal theory and applications to inventory theory, queuing, and reliability; Brownian motion and stationary processes.
+This course is an undergraduate version of ISE 439.
+A student cannot receive credit for both ISE 339 and ISE 439.

 ISE 347 Financial Optimization 3 Credits

-Prerequisites: ISE 316
+Prerequisites: ISE 240

 ISE 358 Game Theory 3 Credits

 A mathematical analysis of how people interact in strategic situations.
 Applications include strategic pricing, negotiations, voting, contracts and economic incentives, and environmental issues.
+This course is an undergraduate version of ISE 458.
+A student cannot receive credit for both ISE 358 and ISE 458.

 Prerequisites: MATH 021 or MATH 031 or MATH 051 or MATH 076